 v.
 Covid-19: The pandemic has forced many companies to ask whether or not all office staff and support functions actually need to work on site.
 For many, working from home will become the norm.

 vi.
 Shortages, access to talent, supplier competences and materials: Few people want to work in cement production/execution.
 Everyone wants to run a digital start up!
 Cement producers have to turn this trend around by making the sector more attractive.

 vii.
 Increasing complexity of ‘end to end’ supply chain, operations and products: Cement production and the products manufactured will become significantly more complex in the coming years;

 viii.
 Looming demographics: Baby Boomers will retire en masse between 2022 and 2030.
 The proportion of Millennials and Generation Z employees will increase to fill the void.
 There will also be rapid urbanisation.
 By 2030 just 50 cities will be home to more than half of global GDP.

-These eight trends raise huge operational, organisational and talent challenges for cement industry over the period to 2030.
+These eight trends raise huge operational, organizational and talent challenges for cement industry over the period to 2030.
 Cement plants will need to identify what roles they need to replace, retrain and source from elsewhere, in a timely manner.
 They will need to align and agree now, in 2022, what talent they will require in 2030.